What Is a Question?

 Echo Questions

-Echo questions, also known as confirmation questions, are a type of question that repeats or echoes part of a statement made by someone else.
+Echo questions, also known as confirmation questions, repeat or echo part of a statement made by someone else.
 They are often used to seek confirmation or clarification of what was said by the other person.
-Sometimes, they are formed with a 'wh-word' at the end.
+Sometimes, they are formed with an interrogative word at the end.

 Intonation of Questions